pivotal/docs-tap/application-accelerator/creating-accelerators/spel-samples.hbs.md

 # SpEL samples

-This document shows some common [Spring Expression Language](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#expressions)
+This topic shows you some common Spring Expression Language (SpEL) use cases for the `accelerator.yaml` file.

-(SpEL) use cases for the `accelerator.yaml` file.
+For more information, see [Spring Expression Language](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#expressions) documentation.
 ## <a id="variables"></a>Variables

 You can reference all the values added as options in the `accelerator` section from the YAML file as variables in the `engine` section.
 You can access the value using the syntax